ibm-cloud-docs/cloud-databases/howto-allowlists.md

 ## Using IP allowlists on your Deployment

-When you create an allowlist, only IP addresses that match the allowlist or are in the range of IP addresses in the allowlist can connect to your deployment. allowlists can be enabled for both public endpoints and private endpoints.
+When you create an allowlist, only IP addresses that match the allowlist or are in the range of IP addresses in the allowlist can connect to your deployment.
+Allowlists can be enabled for both public endpoints and private endpoints.
 When no IP addresses are in the allowlist, the allowlist is unavailable and the deployment accepts connections from any IP address.

 Even if not explicitly allowlisted, {{site.data.keyword.cloud_notm}} management services are still able to connect.
 {: .tip}